sagemath/trac_to_gh/Issue 2113.md

 # Issue 2113: twisted.web2 should be gzip compressing things it sends out to the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2113

 Original creator: jason